stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 dust was mentioned, Charles shewed his first sign of animation.
-A quizzical look overspread his face as he heard what Willett had read on the pad, and he ventured the mild statement that those notes were old ones, of no possible significance to anyone not deeply initiated in the history of magic.
-"But, " he added,  "had you but known the words to bring up that which I had out in the cup, you had not been here to tell me this.
+A quizzical look overspread his face as he heard what Willett had read on the pad, and he ventured the mild statement that those notes were old ones, of no possible significance to anyone not deeply initiated in the history of magic. _"But"_, he added, _"had you but known the words to bring up that which I had out in the cup, you had not been here to tell me this.
 'Twas Number 118, and I conceive you would have shook had you looked it up in my list in t'other room.
-'Twas never raised by me, but I meant to have it up that day you came to invite me hither. "
+'Twas never raised by me, but I meant to have it up that day you came to invite me hither."_

-  Then Willett told of the formula he had spoken and of the greenish-black smoke which had arisen; and as he did so he saw true fear dawn for the first time on Charles Ward's face.
-"It   came,   and you be here alive? " As Ward croaked the words his voice seemed almost to burst free of its trammels and sink to cavernous abysses of uncanny resonance.
+Then Willett told of the formula he had spoken and of the greenish-black smoke which had arisen; and as he did so he saw true fear dawn for the first time on Charles Ward's face. _"It came, and you be here alive?"_ As Ward croaked the words his voice seemed almost to burst free of its trammels and sink to cavernous abysses of uncanny resonance.
-Willett, gifted with a flash of inspiration, believed he saw the situation, and wove into his reply a caution from a letter he remembered.
-"No. 118, you say?
+Willett, gifted with a flash of inspiration, believed he saw the situation, and wove into his reply a caution from a letter he remembered. _"No. 118, you say?
 But don't forget that stones are all changed now in nine grounds out of ten.
-You are never sure till you question! "   And then, without warning, he drew forth the minuscule message and flashed it before the patient's eyes.
+You are never sure till you question!"_  And then, without warning, he drew forth the minuscule message and flashed it before the patient's eyes.
 He could have wished no stronger result, for Charles Ward fainted forthwith.

 All this conversation, of course, had been conducted with the greatest secrecy lest the resident alienists accuse the father and the physician of encouraging a madman in his delusions.
 Unaided, too, Dr. Willett and Mr. Ward picked up the stricken youth and placed him on the couch.
 In reviving, the patient mumbled many times of some word which he must get to Orne and